 I’m Andrew Cannon, I’m fifty-eight years old.
 Some say that doesn’t make me an ‘oldie’ but I think, as with everything we name, it depends on viewpoint.
 I don’t consider ‘oldie’ pejorative but celebratory, especially as for me it encompasses the incredible first world luxury of retirement.

 I live an outdoorsy life in rural Norfolk but perversely, considering I hate heights and the cold, I’m also fond of blundering up hills.
 Intermittently I leave unhilly Norfolk on unambitious adventures.
-During these I reflect on my inability to choose the right gear for the job, and wish I could get better information.
-I also muse on the slippery philosophy of outdoor life.
+During these I reflect on my inability to choose reliable gear and muse on the slippery philosophy of outdoor life.
 Nothing extreme or life-threatening.
 A slight emphasis on food.

 Among other things, my blog documents two of my three completions of the Pennine Way, England’s oldest and best National Trail.
-To help you plan your own Pennine Way, these posts are organised into Resources, Navigation and Journal.
-You don’t have to sift my journal for the useful stuff, but if you would like to read it, just scroll down.
-I’d be grateful for any comments, thanks again for your visit.
+I’m grateful for any comments; thanks again for your visit.